-- (a) COFIDE Corporación Financiera de Desarrollo S.A.
-(Finance Development Corporation) credit lines correspond to resources obtained for the granting of loans, mainly for the Fondo Mivivienda mortgage financing programs, which accrue at a fixed rate adjusted for the VAC index. - (b) Ordinary loans correspond to debts to foreign banks, in which loans are held as of June 30, 2010, with two related foreign financial entities: Scotiabank Ltd Bahamas for US\$3,165 thousand and The Bank of Nova Scotia for US\$9,888 thousand (as of December 31, 2009 for US\$3,165 thousand and US\$10,638 thousand, respectively).
+(a) COFIDE - Corporación Financiera de Desarrollo S.A.
+(Finance Development Corporation) credit lines correspond to resources obtained for the granting of loans, mainly for the Fondo Mivivienda mortgage financing programs, which accrue at a fixed rate adjusted for the VAC index.

+(b) Ordinary loans correspond to debts with foreign banks, in which loans are held as of September 30, 2010, mainly with two related foreign financial entities: Scotiabank Ltd Bahamas for US\$203,165 thousand and The Bank of Nova Scotia for US\$9,513 thousand (as of December 31, 2009 for US\$3,165 thousand and US\$10,638 thousand, respectively).

-Borrowings and financial obligations accrue interest based on fixed rates, except for the syndicated loan described in the following paragraph.
-As of June 30, 2010, the borrowings of Scotiabank Perú S.A.A. and Subsidiaries accrued interest at average rates that range from 0.7350% and 7.500% p.a.
-(1.533 % and 7.50% p.a. as of December 31, 2009).
+As of September 30, 2010, the borrowings of Scotiabank Perú S.A.A. and Subsidiaries agreed with various foreign financial institutions accrued interest at average rates that range from 0.41% and 7.50% p.a.
+(1.53% and 7.50% p.a. as of December 31, 2009).